gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 ### Prioritizing

-Each participant gets a number of votes they can place on an cluster or a single note.
+Do a [Dot Voting](https://www.nngroup.com/articles/dot-voting/) where each participant gets a number of "dots" (votes) they can place on an cluster or a single note.
 Depending on the questions, some questions might not eligible to be voted on, because they don't produce "actionable" insight.
+Each participant should get a number of votes that's about a quarter of the available options.
 At the end of the voting process, you'll see which topics are the most important ones for the participants.

-The number of votes influences how focused the outcome will be: Having fewer votes will probably nudge the participants to vote on topics they care about.
-But it also means that they might have the impression of having not enough influence on the priorities.

-The voting should be quick and as anonymous as possible, to avoid faction-building or "agendas".
+The voting should be quick and silent, to avoid faction-building or "agendas".
+When using an online tool, use anonymous voting.

 ### Discussion

 Discuss each topic, in the order of importance.
-The goal of the discussion of each topic should be to find an "action item" - specific things to do to improve the situation.
+The goal of the discussion of each topic should be to find an "action item" – specific things to do to improve the situation.
 Sometimes the underlying cause of an issue is not clear, so the discussion might also be around *what* the problem is and *why* it occurs.
 For more complex topics it might be